 There are two verb tense options when writing fiction: past and present.
+And each has its own challenges.

 Writing in the past tense

-Most fiction is written in past tense, which means that the present time of the story's action is conveyed using simple past.
+Most fiction is written in the past tense, which means that the present time of the story's action is conveyed using simple past.
 Depending on the writer's approach, this can either give the sense that the story is being told at a later date or that it's unfolding in the present moment.

 The four main tenses used in a past tense narrative